Liketodev3/study/readme.txt

     Bug-#047204-Google sign in button text editable
     Bug-#047271-Show correct reason for file not upload Bug:#046838: change lesson page image
+    Bug-#047296-Hide "this calendar is just for showing availabilty" on trial booking
 ---------------------

 Release Number: RV-2.1